fpsvogel/fpsvogel.com/src/_posts/2023-07-30-solo-rpg-creative-writing-practice.md

 Questions flooded into my brain:

 - *Is there a more narrative-focused TTRPG?*
-- *All the TTRPG groups in my area are for D&D… could I instead play solo, just for the storytelling and creative writing practice?*
+- *All the TTRPG groups in my area are for D&D… could I instead play a TTRPG solo, just for the storytelling and creative writing practice?*
 - *Am I crazy for wanting to try this?*

 As it turns out, **yes** and **yes** and **probably not**!